COVID-19 Spring 2020 Withdrawal and Excused Withdrawal Guidance

 Before you make your decision, we want to make sure it is the right option for you.
 Please contact the following offices if any of these circumstances apply to you:

 All withdrawals are included in a financial aid student’s academic eligibility calculation.
 Any student, who is determined ineligible for financial aid due to a withdrawal that affected either their GPA or Pace of Progress, may appeal for reinstatement based on the impact from the school closure.
 Any withdrawal that results in a change to a student’s enrollment status (i.e. full-time to half-time) may result in a reduced award or repayment for funds that students have already received.
 For more information on how withdrawals may affect your financial aid, please contact Financial Aid at email@example.com

 If you are an international student, the rules are different.
 To protect your student visa, you are expected to maintain a full course of study of 12 units.
-BEFORE you drop a class, please contact the ISP Program at email@example.com to receive guidance on the consequences may be for you, which includes your student visa being cancelled, forcing you to return to your home country.
+BEFORE you drop a class, please contact the International Student Program at firstname.lastname@example.org to receive guidance on the consequences.These consequences may include your student visa being cancelled, forcing you to return to your home country.

 For any questions you may have regarding your VA Educational Benefits, please contact the Veteran Resource Center via email at email@example.com.

 Make sure to check-in with your high school counselor before dropping classes.
 A withdrawal may affect your high school graduation requirements.

 ALL COVID-19 RELATED EXCUSED WITHDRAWL REQUESTS MUST BE TURNED INTO ADMISSIONS & RECORDS BY THE LAST DAY OF THE SPRING 2020 SEMESTER, MAY 21, 2020, by 5PM.

 Your success is important to us.
 We want to support you in any way we can.
 These are extraordinary times, and we are working to ensure that we are available to you as much as possible to keep us all safe and healthy.